metalcarratt/code-notes/console/osx/readme.md

 ```
 alias <a>="<b>"
 ```
-Where the alias is <a> and the command is "b"
+Where the alias is "a" and the command is "b"

 Global alias (anything):
 ```